dst78/euclid/README.md

   - amount of randomization per sequence
   - chance of randomization per sequence
 - number of sequences limited only by hardware
-  - preconfigured indicator for every sequence, rather than numerical?
+  - (DONE) preconfigured indicator for every sequence
   - logical usages:
     - kick            K
     - snare           S